Becoming a Registered Health Information Technician

 Technicians with electronic health record experience and strong coding abilities generally command higher salaries.
 Obtaining a bachelor’s or master’s degree in the field can also boost both earnings and advancement opportunities.

-According to the U.S. Bureau of Labor Statistics, employment of RHITs is expected to grow by 21% between 2010 and 2020, which is considered faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of RHITs is expected to grow by 22% between 2012 and 2022, which is considered faster than the average for all occupations.
 This is due in part to the aging of the U.S. population, which is increasing demand for all types of medical services.
 The emergence of electronic health records is also creating new opportunities for RHITs with strong computer skills.